Conditional Quantile Processes based on Series or Many Regressors: Examples

+We consider a partially linear specification for the demand function:\footnote{This partially linear specification of the demand function arises from household preferences characterized by the indirect utility function $V(w,v,u) = v^{1-\beta(u)}/[1-\beta(u)] - G(u,w)$, where $w$ is real gasoline price, $v$ is real income, and $g(u,w) = \partial_w G(u,w)$ (see Lewbel \cite{Lewbel1987}, Th.
+1).
+We thank Arthur Lewbel for pointing this out.}

-where $Y$ is the log of total gasoline consumption in liters per month; $W$ is the log of price per liter; $U$ is the unobservable preference of the household to consume gasoline; and $V$ is a vector of 28 covariates.
-Following \cite{YN2001}, the covariate vector includes the log of age, a dummy for the top coded value of age, the log of income, a set of dummies for household size, a dummy for urban dwellers, a dummy for young-single (age less than 36 and household size of one), the number of drivers, a dummy for more than 4 drivers, 5 province dummies, and 12 monthly dummies.
-To estimate the function $g(W, U)$, we consider three series approximations in $W$: linear, a power orthogonal polynomial of degree 6, and a cubic B-spline with 5 knots at the $\{0, 1/4, 1/2, 3/4, 1\}$ quantiles of the observed values of $W$.
-The number of series terms is selected by undersmoothing over the specifications chosen by applying least squares cross validation to the corresponding conditional average demand functions.
-In the next section, we analyze the size of the specification error of these series approximations in a numerical experiment calibrated to mimic this example.
+where $Y$ is the log of total gasoline consumption in liters per month; $W$ is the log of price in Canadian dollars per liter; $U$ is the unobservable preference of the household to consume gasoline; and $V$ is a vector of 28 covariates.
+Following Yatchew and No \cite{YN2001}, the covariate vector includes the log of age, a dummy for the top coded value of age, the log of income, a set of dummies for household size, a dummy for urban dwellers, a dummy for young-single (age less than 36 and household size of one), the number of drivers, a dummy for more than 4 drivers, 5 province dummies, and 12 monthly dummies.
+To estimate the function $w \mapsto g(w, u)$ at each $u$, we consider three different vectors of series approximating functions $w\mapsto Z(w)$: linear, a power orthogonal polynomial of degree 6, and a cubic B-spline with 5 knots at the $\{0, 1/4, 1/2, 3/4, 1\}$ quantiles of the observed values of $W$.
+The series approximation to the function $(u,x) \mapsto Q(u,x)$ takes the following form: